Is it worth visiting Humla and Limi Valley Nepal?

 Permits for Limi Valley Trek

-Permit to this region is allowed only to two or more than two people and only via a registered trekking agency of Nepal.
+Permit to this region is allowed only to two or more people and only via a registered trekking agency of Nepal.

-Similarly, to trek in Limi valley, you need to pay tax of USD $ 10 to the District Development Committee (DDC) in Simikot.
-Permit cost USD $ 50 for the first week per person and thereafter, US $ 7 per day.
+Similarly, to trek in the Limi valley, you need to pay a tax of USD $10 to the District Development Committee (DDC) in Simikot.
+Permit costs US$50 for the first week per person and thereafter, US$7 per day.

-As mentioned earlier the permits are mandatory and the price are subject to change according to Nepal Government.
+As mentioned earlier, the permits are mandatory, and the prices are subject to change according to the Nepal Government.

 Route to Humla Limi Valley

-Jouney to Limi valley is a long way.
-Your journey will start from a scenic 50 minutes flight from Kathmandu to Nepalgunj.
-Thereafter, another 45 minutes flight from Nepalgunj to Simikot (2,950 m).
+The journey to Limi Valley is a long way.
+Your journey will start from a scenic 50-minute flight from Kathmandu to Nepalgunj.
+Thereafter, another 45-minute flight from Nepalgunj to Simikot (2,950 m).

-Simikot is the starting as well as the ending point of your trekking.
-From there you need to walk around 5 to 6 hours daily.
+Simikot is the starting as well as the ending point of your trek.
+From there, you need to walk around for 5 to 6 hours daily.
 This trek takes around 15 to 21 days to complete.

 Level of Difficulty

-So, you need to be passionate and have a positive attitude and determination along with good health.
+So, you need to be passionate and have a positive attitude, determination, along good health.
 To avoid the difficult scenarios, please follow the following precautions:

-• Pack necessary medicinal kit with common medicines like fever reducer, anti-diarrhea pills, headache etc.
+Pack a necessary medicinal kit with common medicines like fever reducer, anti-diarrhea pills, headache pills, etc.

 Food and Accommodation in Humla Limi Valley

 Limi is a rural and distant valley of Humla.
-Because of its isolation and detachment, there are no such luxurious hotels and cafes as of modern cities.
+Because of its isolation and detachment, there are no such luxurious hotels and cafes as in modern cities.
 Thus, making it popular for camping as well.
-However, some tea-houses are being operated recently for the ease of visitors.
+However, some tea-houses have been operated recently for the ease of visitors.

-So, throughout the trek, you will be spending your nights either in a tent or tea-house.
-You will get to enjoy the basic food served by the locals cooked on firewood.
-This region offers you the ethnic food blend of Nepalese and Tibetan culture which is really tasty.
+So, throughout the trek, you will be spending your nights either in a tent or a tea-house.
+You will get to enjoy the basic food served by the locals, cooked on firewood.
+This region offers you the ethnic food blend of Nepalese and Tibetan culture, which is really tasty.

 The best season to trek Humla Limi Valley is Spring (March to May) and Autumn (September to November).
-On these periods, the weather is clear, warm, and fine making it way easier to cross the high passes with vivid environment.
+During these periods, the weather is clear, warm, and fine, making it way easier to cross the high passes with a vivid environment.

-Trek to Humla valley in monsoon (June - August) and winter (December - February) brings obstacles in viewing the scenery as well as slippery routes with snow and such, so we don’t recommend traversing on these off seasons.
+Trek to Humla valley in monsoon (June - August) and winter (December - February) brings obstacles in viewing the scenery as well as slippery routes with snow and such, so we don’t recommend traversing in these off-seasons.

 Pro Tips